Frequently Asked Questions

 How do I make reservations?

 You can contact us through the contact form on our Reservation page.
-Please include your preferred dates, number of people and any special requests you might have.
+Please include your preferred date & boat and any special requests you might have.
 In case the contact form does not work, please send an e-mail to email@example.com including all the info that is asked for in the contact form.
 We will get back to you with availability and send you a PayPal link for the deposit.
 Please note you don't need to have a PayPal account in order to process the deposit.
 The PayPal link comes with clear instructions, and you should be able to pay with debit or credit card.
 After receiving the funds, we will send you a complete confirmation.

 In case you didn't make reservations ahead of time, you can always check with us upon arrival for availability.
 If you don’t have access to the internet from your hotel/resort, you can give us a call.
 You might have to ask the front desk for help making this call.
 The calling system in Mexico is a bit confusing, and prefixes change depending upon what kind of phone you are using and what area you are calling from.